Intersubjectivity and value reproducibility of outcomes of quantum measurements: Results

 Assumption 1 is a natural consequence from the assumption that the two local meter-measurements by observers I and II are space-like separated.
+In this case, the Local Measurement Theorem \cite[Theorem 5.1]{97QQ} ensures that the joint probability distribution of the outcomes of measurements by observers I and II satisfies \Eq{JPD}, without assuming that the meter measurements satisfy the repeatability or collapsing condition.
 Thus, the joint probability of their outcomes is well-defined by \Eq{JPD}, and our problem is well-posed.

-In Assumption 2 we only require that the outcome of a measurement of an observable should satisfy the Born rule for the measured observable, and we make no assumption on the state change caused by the measurement.
+In Assumption 2 we only require that the outcome of a measurement of an observable should satisfy the Born rule for the measured observable, and we make no assumption on the state change caused by the measurement such as the repeatability condition nor the collapsing condition.